 Improving Quality of Life: Psychotherapy can enhance the overall quality of life for cancer patients by addressing emotional distress and improving psychological well-being.
 It may help patients find meaning and purpose, even in the face of illness.

 Support for Caregivers: Psychotherapy is not only beneficial for cancer patients but also for their caregivers.
-Caregivers may experience their own emotional challenges, and therapy can offer them support, coping skills, and guidance in managing their role effectively.
+Caregivers may experience their own emotional and mental health challenges, and therapy can offer them support, coping skills, and guidance in managing their role effectively.

 Addressing Trauma and Grief: Cancer diagnosis and treatment can be traumatic for patients and their families.
 Psychotherapy can help individuals process trauma, grief, and loss, allowing them to come to terms with their emotions and experiences.